Living Document

 Identifies and proves an invariant quantity associated with the boundary behavior of quadratic systems.
 Shows that this invariant connects to KAUD through the information-theoretic interpretation of the framework, bridging geometry and information theory.

-Documents independent appearances of √2·ln(2) across different mathematical and physical domains.
-Serves as the front door to the framework for readers approaching from specific disciplines, showing that KAUD is not a construction but a recurrent structural constant.
+Documents independent appearances of √2·ln(2) across different mathematical and physical domains, showing that KAUD is not a construction but a recurrent structural constant.
+Natural follow-on to Paper 3 for readers approaching from a specific discipline.

 Update — 4 May 2026: Substantive correction in §4.4 (HK ellipse area).
 The earlier text claimed A_e = KAUD · π at the critical radius; the correct Hodgson–Kerckhoff formula (HK 2002 Theorem 4.4 / HK 2007 Theorem 5.6) gives A_e = KAUD · π / 8 — off by a factor of 8.
 Origin: a March 27 transcription error that dropped a factor of 2 in the denominator.
 The structural argument (geometry at R₀ supplies √2, √3, 2; coefficient supplies ln(2); together = KAUD) is preserved; the central HK closed-form identity 1/S = √2 × ln(2) is unaffected.
 New §4.4.1 documents a second appearance of KAUD in HK 2007 as the coefficient of c(R) = 0.980258 / (coth R + 1) on page 41 — two independent contexts in the same paper, both unrecognized for nineteen years. §2.7 Ramanujan–Nagell list now includes the fifth solution n = 181 (2¹⁵ = 181² + 7), with a note that the first four are framework primes and the fifth sits outside the set. §8.4 evidence-level labels aligned to the canonical methodology taxonomy on 5 May 2026 (definitional, no math change).
 Verified at dps = 500 by Claude (Chat) cross-architecture.
 Plus 5 May 2026 link cleanup: §9 / References cross-paper file URLs replaced with three durable anchors (OSF main project, About page, Direct Documents); narrative descriptions and per-paper DOIs in §9 preserved unchanged.
 Prior version archived on OSF as OLD- file.

 Places the Hodgson–Kerckhoff tube-packing coefficient within the KAUD framework.
-Demonstrates that the HK coefficient, previously known only numerically, has a closed-form expression that connects it to the prime corridor and the π/3 hinge structure.
+Demonstrates that the HK coefficient, previously known only numerically, has a closed-form expression: arcsinh(1/(2√2)) = ln(2)/2, therefore 1/S = √2·ln(2) = KAUD.

 Isolates the structural landmark at step 50 of the Binary Tower.
 Establishes its role as a hinge point distinct from the π/3 hinge at step 53, and characterizes the structural behavior of the tower in the region between steps 50 and 53.